GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 ```
 Where `rot 80.54` means "rotate CCW by 80.54 degrees" and `mov 6.0` means "go forward by 6 inches".
 The idea is that this information can be used to write robot code.
-These motion paths are written out to file `./data/motion_paths.txt` on load.
+These motion paths are written out to file `./data/out/motion_paths.txt` on load.
 IMPORTANT: The starting orientation is ASSUMED to be 0 degrees - i.e., aligned with the
 x-axis and facing to the right of field.
 The starting position is the first (and absolute)
 coordinate in the path.
 Units are degrees and inches.

 The implementation is in `FieldElements.saveMotionPaths`, which  calls
 `generateMotionPaths` for each path.
 The motion paths file is
-re-generated each time the program is run, but its content doesn't change unless the
-paths are changed, so it can be checked in.
+re-generated each time the program is run.
+It does not need to be checked in.

 ## November 16, 2018-A JMJ Adding complex condition "detector" to SensorModule
 This is a very crude approximation of the kind of conditions detected by computer